When it is cold outside and everyone is shivering, sometimes even before shelter, nothing can be more urgent than getting a fire started.

 This is so light weight and good for multiple things, this should be included in every emergency pack in my opinion.

 When planning for a specific emergency scenario you want to think of things like shortest and longest possible time lengths that you think the emergency may last, and plan accordingly.
 Just like you do not want to carry a large heavy ferro rod firesteel on a backpacking trip, you probably won’t need it in a 72 hour kit either.

 I really hope that this article was helpful.
 If you liked this information please share it on your social media.
-This gives positive signs to the search engines like Google, and really helps us get the word out.
 Thank you for stopping by and reading this article!